x-i-f-r-a/Endeavor/README.md

 In order to use Endeavor you must have the [Dart SDK][dart_installation_link] installed on your machine.

+This repository contains only core of Endeavor framework.
+There is no installation from this repo.
+So in order to use this framework , kindly use below instructions.

 Endeavor requires Dart `">=2.17.0 <3.0.0"`